UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Step One: Consult your Healthcare Provider and Take Your Measurements

-Always consult your healthcare provider before making any lifestyle change, particularly if you are on medications, so they can advise you on proper precautions, run any necessary lab work, and also make them aware so they can monitor your progress and avoid any undesirable side effects (other than the keto flu, which is a bit of a right of passage).
+Always consult your healthcare provider before making any lifestyle change, particularly if you are on medications, so they can advise you on proper precautions, run any necessary lab work, and also make them aware so they can monitor your progress and avoid any undesirable side effects (other than the keto flu, which is a bit of a rite of passage).

 Step Two: Know What Kinds of Foods to Eat on Keto

-Sticking with whole foods makes things less complicated.
-When you look at “keto” prepackaged foods you need to sift through the ingredients looking for culprits that may not actually be keto-friendly.
-Read more about this in our article called Is This Keto Approved?.
-Also, learn how to calculate your macronutrients.
-It’s not just about calorie intake or carb intake; it’s about eating a diet of mostly healthy fats (coconut oil, olive oil, almond flour, macadamia nuts and more as listed below), moderate protein (grass-fed meat, chicken breasts and thighs, eggs, etcetera), and low-carb veggies (leafy greens, zucchini, bell peppers, green beans, and more).
-If you consume any fruit, you want to choose non-sugary berries that are low glycemic so they won’t cause a significant blood glucose spike, which in turn would affect your ability to stay in ketosis.
+It’s not just about carb intake; it’s about eating a diet of mostly healthy fats (coconut oil, olive oil, almond flour, macadamia nuts, and more as listed below), moderate protein (grass-fed meat, chicken breasts and thighs, eggs, etcetera), and low-carb veggies (leafy greens, zucchini, bell peppers, green beans, and more).
+If you consume any fruit, choose small amounts of berries.
 More great options are in the infographic below:

 KNOW WHAT KINDS OF FOODS TO EAT ON KETO